-The Senior Note Agreement contains affirmative, negative and financial covenants customary for agreements of this type.
-The negative covenants include restrictions on liens, indebtedness of subsidiaries of the Company, priority indebtedness, fundamental changes, investments, transactions with affiliates, certain restrictive agreements and violations of sanctions laws and regulations.
-The financial covenant is a consolidated leverage ratio test that requires our ratio of debt to earnings before interest, taxes, depreciation and amortization, as defined in the Senior Note Agreement, not to exceed 3.5-to-1.
-At December 31, 2013, we were in compliance with the covenants of the Senior Note Agreement.
+The Senior Note Agreements contain affirmative, negative and financial covenants customary for agreements of this type.
+The negative covenants include restrictions on liens, indebtedness of our subsidiaries, priority indebtedness, fundamental changes, investments, transactions with affiliates, certain restrictive agreements and violations of laws and regulations.
+The financial covenant is a consolidated leverage ratio test that requires our ratio of debt to earnings before interest, taxes, depreciation, amortization and share-based compensation, as defined in the Senior Note Agreements, not to exceed 3.5-to-1.
+At December 31, 2014, we were in compliance with the covenants of the Senior Note Agreements.